Net Promoter Score®

 Business value metrics quantify the value generated for the business by customer experience.
 Without measuring value there is no way to prove the ROI of your CX initiatives and drive on-going investment in the business

-There are only three ways to lift CLV, so we need metrics that address each of these drivers:
+There are only three ways to lift CLV, so we also need metrics that address each of these drivers:

 • Sales: Increase per customer sales